guaguanco127/br.utility.gain-1.0/README.md

 -72 dB is converted to negative infinity dB.
 Currently works in any sample rate or bit depth.

+You can use as a Max for Live device within Ableton Live Suite, or as an abstration or external object within Max/MSP.
+You can also build your own VST or AU audio plugin to use with a DAW.

 ## Links

 [Ableton Max for Live Device](https://github.com/guaguanco127/br.utility.gain.1.0/tree/main/Ableton%20Max%20For%20Live) To use inside of Ableton Suite